bean-mhm/blim/README.md

 blim is an experimental view transform I've been working on for a few months, hoping to produce relatively saturated, bright, and contrasty colors while avoiding clipping and unwanted hue skews. blim is by no means production-ready, nor is it based on physically accurate phenomena (no film emulation).

+## Eye Candy

+Here are a few comparisons between the native sRGB display format (OETF only, clipped between 0 and 1) and blim.

 ## Scripts

 The code is structured in the following way: